WiSE-OD: Benchmarking Robustness in Infrared Object Detection: Abstract

 \section{Abstract}

 Object detection (OD) in infrared (IR) imagery is critical for low-light and nighttime applications.
 However, the scarcity of large-scale IR datasets forces models to rely on weights pre-trained on RGB images.
 While fine-tuning on IR improves accuracy, it often compromises robustness under distribution shifts due to the inherent modality gap between RGB and IR.
-To address this, we introduce LLVIP-C and FLIR-C, two cross-modality out‑of‑distribution (OOD) benchmarks built by applying corruption to standard IR datasets.
-Additionally, to fully leverage the complementary knowledge from RGB and infrared trained models, we propose WiSE-OD, a weight-space ensembling method with two variants: WiSE-OD$_{ZS}$, which combines RGB zero-shot and IR fine-tuned weights, and WiSE-OD$_{LP}$, which blends zero-shot and linear probing.
-Evaluated across three RGB-pretrained detectors and two robust baselines, WiSE-OD improves both cross-modality and corruption robustness without any additional training or inference cost.
+To address this, we introduce LLVIP-C and FLIR-C, two cross-modality out‑of‑distribution (OOD) benchmarks built by applying corruptions to standard IR datasets.
+Additionally, to fully leverage the complementary knowledge from RGB and infrared-trained models, we propose WiSE-OD, a weight-space ensembling method with two variants: WiSE-OD$_{ZS}$, which combines RGB zero-shot and IR fine-tuned weights, and WiSE-OD$_{LP}$, which blends zero-shot and linear probing.
+Evaluated using four RGB-pretrained detectors and two robust baselines on our benchmark and in the real-world out-of-distribution M3FD dataset, our WiSE-OD improves robustness across modalities and to corruption in synthetic and real-world distribution shifts without any additional training or inference costs.
+Our code is available at: \url{https://github.com/heitorrapela/wiseod}.